Sriwats/pdsnd_github/README.md

 Bikeshare exploratory data analysis

 ### Description
-This project is an exploratory data analysis exercise that analyzed bikeshare data across Washington DC, Chicago, and NYC to identify ridership patterns
+This project is an exploratory data analysis exercise that analyzed bikeshare data across Washington DC, Chicago, and NYC to identify ridership patterns.
+We do this through visualizing the data via bar charts, histograms, and box plots.

 ### Files used
 Used raw data from